|

 free bus service around the

 airport.
-The parking area itself is popular with airplane spotters who
+The parking area itself has been popular with airplane spotters

-A section of the building is used as a 'Heathrow Airport exhibition
+A section of the building was used as the 'Heathrow Airport exhibition

 The Visitor centre was located outside of the main terminal areas but